-Tiffany Thomas is a registered patent agent who focuses her practice on patent prosecution, counseling and management for companies, universities and institutions of all sizes in the areas of life sciences, medical technology, chemistry and biotechnology.
+Tiffany Thomas practiced as a patent agent for over 15 years before graduating from law school in 2020 with honors.
+She focuses her practice on patent prosecution, counseling and management for companies, universities and institutions of all sizes in the areas of life sciences, biotechnology, medical technology, chemistry, and pharmaceuticals.

 Prior to joining the firm, Dr. Thomas was a patent agent with an Atlanta IP law firm.
 In addition to her law firm experience, Dr. Thomas worked in-house as a senior patent agent at Illumina, Inc. in San Diego, California, a global leader in the development and manufacture of life science tools and integrated systems for large-scale DNA, RNA and protein analysis.
 This experience added to her depth of knowledge in the areas of competitive landscape analysis, due diligence, freedom-to-operate, opinion writing and patent portfolio counseling and management.